Custom Scalars in Federated GraphQL Schemas

 Does the GraphQL router validate custom scalar payloads?

-No. The router treats custom scalars as opaque strings and performs zero transformation or validation.
-All parsing, type coercion, and error handling must be implemented explicitly within each subgraph’s resolver layer.
+No. The router treats custom scalars as opaque values at the routing layer and performs zero transformation or validation.
+All parsing, coercion, and error handling must be implemented explicitly within each subgraph’s resolver triad.

 Can custom scalars be used as entity keys in federation?

-Yes, but they must implement strict equality checks and deterministic serialization.
-Using complex objects or non-canonical string formats as @key fields degrades entity resolution performance and complicates cache invalidation across subgraphs.
+Yes, but they must implement strict equality and deterministic serialisation.
+Using a non-canonical string format as a @key field degrades entity resolution and complicates cache invalidation across subgraphs, because the router compares the serialised representation.

 How do I handle backward compatibility when updating a custom scalar?